-Your guide to assessing and improving
+Your guide to assessing and improving poultry welfare around the world.

 POULTRY WELFARE HAS COME A LONG WAY.

 Many improvements in welfare have been brought on by advancements in our understanding of poultry genetics, nutrition, housing, and management.
 Now, even as we produce more food than ever for the growing world, our poultry have better care than ever.